brampersandon/whereitsat/README.md

 - A bunch of Beck lyrics copied from around the internet (`/api/beck.txt`)
 - A thing to parse a file full of `\n`-separated lyrics into json (`/api/parser.js`)
-- The parsed result of `beck.txt` into json (`/api/beck.txt.json`)
-- A web service so we may be able to visualize it all (`/api/index.js`)
-- At some point, perhaps a UI for this?
+- A thing to view the tags of those parsed lyrics
+- In the future, maybe more interesting things

 ## Why did you do this?